-Incompletes must be requested by the learner, and are awarded at the discretion of the instructor.
+Incompletes must be requested by the learner prior to the end of class, and are awarded at the discretion of the instructor.
 To qualify for an incomplete, you must have made satisfactory progress in the class, and have encountered extraordinary circumstances which prevent you from completing the class by the scheduled ending date.